tkindy/AdventOfCode2021/README.md

 ## Testing

-The unit tests use the standard [clojure.test] and are run using Cognitect's [test-runner].
+The unit tests use the standard [clojure.test] library and are run using Cognitect's [test-runner].

 To run the tests for all days: